|Prev||Authors and License||Next|

 Regina makes use of external software for some specialised tasks.
 The corresponding license details are included below.

 Regina includes portions of the SnapPea kernel and its successor SnapPy, which it uses for some geometric calculations.
-The SnapPea kernel was written by Jeff Weeks, and SnapPy was written by Marc Culler, Nathan Dunfield, and others.
+The SnapPea kernel was originally written by Jeff Weeks.
+SnapPy, where this kernel is now maintained, is primarily developed by Marc Culler and Nathan Dunfield, with contributions from many people.
 SnapPy and the corresponding SnapPea kernel are distributed under the terms of the GNU General Public License, version 2 or any later version, as published by the Free Software Foundation.

 Regina includes a copy of libnormaliz, which it uses to help with the enumeration of fundamental normal surfaces.
 Normaliz was written by Winfried Bruns, Bogdan Ichim and Christof Soeger.
 It is distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Regina includes snippets of code from Orb, for use in importing and exporting files in Orb / Casson format.
 Orb is based on SnapPea (see above) with additional code written by Damian Heard, who has also given permission for his code to be distributed under the terms of the GNU General Public License.

 Regina includes code from Source-highlight-qt and language definitions from GNU Source-highlight, which it uses to highlight Python scripts.
 Both projects are by Lorenzo Bettini and others, and are distributed under the terms of the GNU General Public License, version 3.